collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

        ``$host:$port/$basepath``

     to which the actual commands will be appended.
+Defaults to '/solr'.

 config-destination
     Optional override for the directory where the ``solrconfig.xml``